CESNET/FlowTest/tools/ft-orchestration/README.md

 ```

 ### Generator of the PcapPlayer type
-The generator with PCAP file replay capability is used in validation and performance tests.
+The generator with PCAP file replay capability is used in **validation tests**.
 Adding the following
 argument will automatically activate tests that support execution with a PcapPlayer generator.
 The generator argument
 can be added repeatedly or combined with another generator type.
 Tests will be executed for each generator
 separately.